 If you already ate it

-Call your clinician or local advice line if fever, vomiting, diarrhea, dehydration, severe cramps, or feeling very unwell after a restaurant meal appears, or if the exposure involved a recalled food.
-If you feel well, the most useful next step is usually to avoid the unclear version next time and choose the safer preparation.
+Call your clinician or local advice line if fever, vomiting, diarrhea, dehydration, severe cramps, or feeling very unwell appears after a restaurant meal, or if you learn the food was recalled.
+If you feel fine, the practical move is usually to choose the clearer preparation next time.

 Write down